PluzNtp/NASA_WEB/README.md

 A 48 Hour Hackathon

-Solution for:Can Ai preserve our legacy
+Solution for:Can Ai preserve our legacy:https://2022.spaceappschallenge.org/challenges/2022-challenges/science-legacy/details

-Due to The time given we decided against trying to Train a new Machinel learning model
+Due to The time given we decided against trying to Train a new Machine learning model

 instead we used transformer pipeline